 - …but you’ll be rewarded with tastier bread if you leave the dough 8+ hours in the fridge!
 I normally make dough first thing in the morning (it takes 3 minutes!) then bake that night.
 Or make dough at night and bake in the morning. (~12 hrs in fridge for both scenarios)

 - Why refrigerating the dough creates a better tasting bread – because the fridge slows down the fermentation of the yeast (ie dough stops rising, if it kept rising it would kill the rising power of the yeast), allowing the enzymes in the yeast to do their work, transforming starch into sugar which creates a more flavourful bread.
-So we make the dough rise first, then refrigerate it.
+So we let the dough rise first, then refrigerate it.

 All the ways to eat this bread!